pyxem/pyxem/doc/loading_data.rst

 Data is loaded by using two specialized loading functions:

-- One for the pixelated STEM datasets which has two spatial probe dimensions and two reciprocal detector dimensions: :py:func:`fpd_data_processing.io_tools.load_fpd_signal`.
+- One for the :py:class:`~fpd_data_processing.pixelated_stem_class.PixelatedSTEM` datasets which has two spatial probe dimensions and two reciprocal detector dimensions: :py:func:`fpd_data_processing.io_tools.load_fpd_signal`.
 - And another one for loading disk shift datasets, which consist of one navigation dimensions, and (normally) two signal dimensions: